Burlington Route - Colorado & Southern

 CB&Q No. 4961

-Our December 1956 visit to Galesburg found a line of snow-covered "dead" engines waiting scrapping or, in some cases, a more promising disposition.
+Our December 1956 visit to Galesburg found a line of "dead" engines waiting scrapping or, in some cases, a happier disposition.
 One that survived the torch was 4-6-4 No. 4000.
 She was erected in 1930 as No. 3002, a member of class S-4, by the Baldwin Locomotive Works.
 This class had 78-inch drivers, a boiler pressure of 250 pounds per square inch, and 25x28-inch cylinders.
 These engines weighed around 390,000 pounds and produced 47,700 pounds of tractive effort.
-They boasted a grate area of 88 square feet, with an evaporative heating surface of 4247 square feet and 1830 square feet of superheater surface.
+They boasted a grate area of 87.9 square feet, with an evaporative heating surface of 4247 square feet and 1830 square feet of superheater surface.

 CB&Q No. 4000 (Aeolus)